iliedanielrus/iliedanielrus/README.md

 ### 🚀 About Me

-I'm a recent **Computer Science graduate from UBB Cluj-Napoca**, currently exploring the intersection between software, systems design and project management.
+I'm a **Computer Science graduate from UBB Cluj-Napoca** and former student year representative currently exploring the intersection between software development, systems design and project management.
 I thrive on challenges and love bringing structure to chaos — be it in code or in people-centered projects.

 🧠 I enjoy simplifying problems, organizing work, and creating value through clarity and collaboration.